 Travel is about creating lasting connections and sharing experiences.

 Stray travellers are open-minded adventurers who make the most of every moment.
+Whether you are a solo traveller or a group or couple we welcome you aboard.

 We aim to leave New Zealand better than we found it, protecting our environment for future generations.